kudobuilder/kudo/keps/0036-kudo-operator-toggle-behavior.md

 ### Non-Goals

+* Adding a way to turn a child instance into an independent one (i.e. to detach/disown a dependency).

+* Adding a way to distinguish "dependency parameters" from other parameters of the parent operator.
+Removing a dependency instance will not prevent users from modifying parent operator parameters that are only passed through into the child operator.
+In the Spark History Server example, history server options will be configured via a parameter of a parent operator; switching off the history server dependency will have no effect on the user's ability to change this parameter.

+* Displaying whether the dependency is switched on or off in an output of `kudo plan status`.
+As for now, the latter only descends to the status of individual plan steps of the parent instance and tells nothing about the dependencies.
+The dependency being switched off is a property of an individual task and not of a step.

-* Chain validation of child instances. `KudoOperator` configurations that result in failed instance admission of a child do not fail parent instance admission, only plan execution.
+* Chain validation of child instances.
+As for now, `KudoOperator` task executions that result in failed instance admission of a child do not fail parent instance admission, only plan execution.
 Functionality introduced by this proposal is also affected by this: for example, if a parent switches on a child that uses a non-existent parameter for toggling a grandchild, parent instance admission will succeed, only the corresponding parent plan will fail.

 * OperatorVersion validation.
-This proposal adds one more way to create an operator that just cannot be installed regardless of instance parameters.
+This proposal adds one more way to create an operator version that cannot be installed regardless of instance parameter values.

-* Introducing an `UninstallKudoOperator` task.
-An ability to unconditionally remove a child operator (for example, installed by a previous version), while no more difficult, is not a goal of this proposal.
+* Introducing a task that unconditionally removes a child operator instance.

 ## Proposal